ltriay/proxy/configuration.md

 dns-nameservers 212.27.40.240 212.27.40.241
 ```
 # Proxy setup
-At this day there is no open source software able to act as a transparent proxy and filter SSL.
+At this day there is no open source software able to act as a transparent proxy and able to filter SSL.
 E2guardian v4.1 should be able to do the job but it's not available yet.
-The architecture selected here is the following:
+The architecture selected is the following.
+With the configuration describe below, transparent proxy and regular proxy are both available but don't give the same functionalities.

 - Transparently intercepting http and https
 ```